Sahil-958/pixruler/README.md

       - `c`: Cycle through different line and text colors.
       - `q`: Quit the application.
       - `RETURN`: Takes screenshot and saves it in current directory with name `screenshot.png`.
+      - `n`: Switch to next image from the list of images passed as input.
+      - `N`: Switch to previous image from the list of images passed as input.

 Use above keybinds with `Ctrl` and `Alt` to increase the step size for certain adjustments.